Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 Defining the Domain Model
 =========================

-The first change we'll make to our stock paster-generated application will be to define a :term:`domain model` constructor representing a wiki page.
+The first change we'll make to our stock pcreate-generated application will be to define a :term:`domain model` constructor representing a wiki page.
 We'll do this inside our ``models.py`` file.

 The source code for this tutorial stage can be browsed at `http://github.com/Pylons/pyramid/tree/master/docs/tutorials/wiki2/src/models/